Max Planck Institute for Chemical Physics of Solids

-Fermi surface of Weyl semimetals
+Fermi surface and transport of Weyl semimetals

 Weyl semimetals are materials where valence and conduction bands cross in single points, the Weyl nodes.
 When the Fermi energy is near these nodes, the electrons effectively behave as relativistic Weyl fermions with a linear energy dispersion and a well-distinguished chirality.